The Proclaimers: Style

 Described by Timothy Monger of AllMusic as a "charismatic amalgam", the Proclaimers' style of music incorporates elements of country, folk, new wave, pop, punk rock, rock, rockabilly and soul.
 Stylistically, the Proclaimers have been typified as alternative folk, alternative rock, Celtic pop, country folk, folk rock, post-punk, rhythm and blues, and roots rock.

-The vocals in the Proclaimers' music are characterized by thick Scottish accents.
+The vocals in the Proclaimers' music are characterized by distinct Scottish accents.
 Describing this to The Courier in 2018, Craig Reid commented "it was a conscious thing, because we were singing about where we live, our experiences and it just felt stupid to sing in an English or American accent".

 Impact and influence

-Many bands and artists have cited the Proclaimers as an influence or inspiration, including the Balconies, Barenaked Ladies, Belle and Sebastian, Camera Obscura, the Concretes, Jens Lekman, Sondre Lerche, Lonely Dear, Oppenheimer, Peter Bjorn and John and the Weepies.
+Many bands and artists have cited the Proclaimers as an influence or inspiration, including the Balconies, Barenaked Ladies, Belle and Sebastian, Camera Obscura, the Concretes, Jens Lekman, Sondre Lerche, Loney Dear, Oppenheimer, Peter Bjorn and John and the Weepies.

 Recalling feeling an immediate kinship with the Proclaimers after discovering This Is the Story, Steven Page of Barenaked Ladies commented that "[the album] was perfect for us because it was exactly what we were; two guys with acoustic guitars, singing in harmony.
 It had all the energy of punk rock but just with acoustic guitars and voices".

 Many acts have performed cover versions of Proclaimers songs, including Imagine Dragons, L7, and Todd Rundgren.

 Sunshine on Leith, a stage musical spotlighting the songs of The Proclaimers, was named in renown of the group's second studio album and its title track.
 The TMAAward-winning musical debuted in 2007, and the film adaptation, starring Peter Mullan and Jane Horrocks, was completed in 2013, grossing over US$4.7 million after debuting at No. 3 in the UK box office.

-The song Sunshine On Leith was featured on the BBC Radio 4 programme Soul Music on 15 December 2020.
+The song "Sunshine on Leith" was featured on the BBC Radio 4 programme Soul Music on 15 December 2020.